-I'm a PhD candidate in Technology, Media & Society at the University of Colorado Boulder, where I also work closely with the the Department of Information Science.
-I'm excited to join the Computer Science faculty at St. Bonaventure University as an Assistant Professor, starting in August 2020.Current Work
+I'm an Assistant Professor of Computer Science at St. Bonaventure University.
+I earned my PhD in Technology, Media & Society from the University of Colorado Boulder, where I worked closely with the the Department of Information Science in the Philanthropic Informatics Research Lab.Current Work

 I conduct empirical research in human-computer interaction and computer supported cooperative work, with a focus on philanthropic informatics.
 I work with human and social services organizations to conduct research in the areas outlined in the research interests section.Previous Work